notnotnotswipez/MoreCompany/README.md

 If you encounter any issues with the mod, please report them on the [MoreCompany Discord](https://discord.gg/cKa6sPBFZ9) or via the [GitHub Issue Tracker](https://github.com/notnotnotswipez/MoreCompany/issues).
 Please ensure you check for known issues on the [GitHub Issue Tracker](https://github.com/notnotnotswipez/MoreCompany/issues) or [`CHANGELOG.md`](https://github.com/notnotnotswipez/MoreCompany/blob/master/CHANGELOG.md) BEFORE reporting.

 # Why choose MoreCompany?
-Although there is another mod that does a very similar thing, it has a few stability issues regarding the functionality of the game.
 In the development of MoreCompany, I had stability and polish in mind, I wanted to make a relatively frictionless experience regarding expanded player counts.

 In my testing of an 8 player lobby, I experienced no issues nor did anyone else in the lobby.
 A lot of game conditions were tested, but there may be conditions which were not tested that may be broken or cause a softlock.